mchaudhary22/I2GDS2024/micro_g2/README.md

   ```
   checkm2 -h
   ```
-- You can also do a test run to make sure checkm2 was installed and is working correctly.
-See the checkm2 Github for the expected results:
+- You can also do a test run to make sure CheckM2 was installed and is working correctly.
+See the [CheckM2 Github](https://github.com/chklovski/CheckM2) for the expected results:
   ```
   checkm2 testrun
   ```
 - `checkm2.sh`: Bash script to assess assembly quality using **CheckM2**.
-  - Please be reminded to change the path for the input and output directories before running the code.
+  - Please be reminded to change the path for the input, output, and diamond directories before running the code.
   - **Input**: These are your assembled genomes from SPAdes.
 You can use either the `*_contigs.fasta` or `*_scaffolds.fasta` files, but you should assess the quality of whichever file you will continue to use in your analysis pipeline.
 Contigs are contiguous sequences of DNA that have been pieced together during the assembly process.
 Scaffolds are one order higher of genome assembly in which contigs are positioned relative to each other with gaps in between based on the known information about that genome.
 For genomes with high completeness, it should not matter much file is used.
 In this tutorial, we have selected the contigs for further analysis.
+  - The CheckM2 DIAMOND database will need to be installed for rapid annotation of the assemblies.
+This is done automatically through execution of `checkm2.sh`.
   - **Expected output**: It will create 2 folders and 2 files in your defined `output_dir/`:
     - `diamond_output/`: Directory contains DIAMOND results.
     - `protein_files/`: Directory contains .faa files.